mschoenebeck/zeos-orchard/book/src/protocol/circuit.md

 7. $\mathsf{cm}_c$

 ## Constraints
-The following statements for private and public inputs of the ZEOS action circuit must hold.
+The following statements for private and public inputs must hold.
 All statements have to be expressed in form of an equation evaluating to zero.

 For the global statement 'either $A = B + C$ or $A = C = 0$' the following constraint for the note values ($\mathsf{d1}_a, \mathsf{d1}_b, \mathsf{d1}_c$) must hold: